apioo/fusio/public/help/template.md

      * `name`
        Returns the name of the user or null
    * `get(path)`
      Returns a value of the request body.
-This can also be a path if the data structure is nested i.e. `author.name`
+This can also be a JSON path if the data structure is nested i.e. `/author/name`

 [documentation]: http://twig.sensiolabs.org/doc/templates.html